-Social media brand engagement is one such trend that business are turning to.
+Social media brand engagement is one such trend that businesses are turning to.
 The relationship between brands and consumers has never been so interlinked.
 More and more people are tagging brands in their posts and comments.
-For some it may be for recognition and endorsement from an established well-known brand.
-For others it may be to create awareness and to get their point across.
+For some, it may be for recognition and endorsement from an established well-known brand.
+For others, it may be to create awareness and to get their point across.
 People are also using social media as the default channel for customer support.
 Long gone are the days of picking up the phone or sending an email.
 This has now been replaced with a tagged post or a DM (direct message).
 When it comes to building brand engagement, it is important that these messages, comments and tags are acknowledged and receive a response.

 Make no mistake, nurturing a brand/customer relationship is a fine art.

-Effective brand engagement across multiple social media platforms not only helps to increase brand awareness but it also builds customer loyalty.
+Effective brand engagement across multiple social media platforms not only helps to increase brand awareness but also builds customer loyalty.

 Frequent posting of quality content is key.
 Depending on your particular brand, your posts may be creative, insightful, humorous or cutting-edge.
-To remain at the top of your followers’ newsfeed, you must consistently post quality content.
+To remain at the top of your followers’ newsfeeds, you must consistently post quality content.
 To start with, aim for 3 to 5 posts per week.
 Your end goal should be 1 to 3 posts per day.
 Don’t overdo it.
 Finding good quality content is hard work.
 You also don’t want to spam your followers.